kirisky/benchmarks-game/CONTRIBUTING.md

 Programs for programming language implementations that are already shown on the website.
 We are unlikely to add other language implementations.

-Complete tested source-code for one program: in one source-code file, attached to one tracker issue.
+Complete tested source-code for one program: in one uncompressed source-code file, attached to one tracker issue.

 Please do not contribute multiple programs or multiple versions of a program in one source-code file — they will not be accepted.